-Smoking can cause failed back surgery
+Smoking and failed back surgery syndrome

-Research shows that smokers are twice as likely to have failed spine surgeries.
+Among the many health risks associated with smoking cigarettes is an increased risk for the development of complications associated with spine surgery, which is also known as failed back surgery syndrome.
+Research shows that smokers are more likely to have complications related to spine surgery.
 This is because the chemicals in smoking and nicotine products have negative effects on bone growth, circulation and tissue regeneration, all of which are key components to spine recovery.

+A common type of spine surgery is a spinal fusion.
+This procedure requires a bone graft to be implanted between two vertebrae in order to facilitate new bone growth to stabilize the spine.
 In order to successfully grow new bone, the graft must get oxygen and nutrients from the blood.
 Smoking reduces circulation, therefore limiting the bone graft’s ability to produce new bone and form a successful fusion.

-- Bone disorders — Conditions like osteoporosis or osteopenia may prevent vertebrae from fully fusing.
+- Bone disorders.
+Conditions like osteoporosis or osteopenia may prevent vertebrae from fully fusing.

-- Past surgeries — Patients who have undergone past spine surgeries or have multilevel fusions may have a higher risk of failed back surgery than first-time surgical patients.
+- Past surgeries.
+Patients who have undergone past spine surgeries or have multilevel fusions may have a higher risk of failed back surgery than first-time surgical patients.

 Contact Laser Spine Institute today for more information about the benefits of our minimally invasive spine surgery.
-We can provide a no-cost MRI review* to determine if you are a candidate for our minimally invasive procedures.
+We can provide a free MRI review* to determine if you are a candidate for our minimally invasive procedures.